garrandall/popular-music-data/tracks/gin-and-juice-snoop-doggy-dogg.md

 I don't love you hoes, I'm out the do'
 And I'll be

-Rollin down the street, smokin indo, sippin on gin and juice (beeotch!!)
+Rollin down the street, smokin indo, sippin on gin and juice (beeotch!)
 Laid back
-Rollin down the street, smokin indo, sippin on gin and juice (beeotch!!)
+Rollin down the street, smokin indo, sippin on gin and juice (beeotch!)
 Laid back